CodeProSpecialist/bitcoin-trading-robot-for-public/README.md

-# Bitcoin Trading Robot for Public
+# Digital Coin Trading Robot for Public

 Built with Precision

 Designed using Python and leveraging the Public.com Trading API, this bot integrates seamlessly with your Public.com account.
+This trading robot buys and sells Bitcoin.

 📲 Stay Informed with WhatsApp Alerts